apeiros/baretest/README.markdown

 * Callbacks to integrate mock libraries
 * API to use it from code, such as rake tasks (comes with an example rake-task)
 * baretest executable to run tests on multiple files at once
+* Diagnostic assertion helpers (e.g. same(:a, :b) will give you 'Expected :a but got :b' as diagnostic)